Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers: Generalized Iterative Equation and Associated Position Expression for Multi-Stage PNDCC

+The derivations of the iterative equations for the remaining multi-stage PNDCCs proceed similarly and are therefore omitted.

-Note that the generalized iteration equation in Eq.~\eqref{eq14} is essentially a complete decryption machine: feeding ciphertext at the input yields the corresponding plaintext.
+Note that the generalized iterative equation in Eqs.~\eqref{eq11}-\eqref{eq14} is essentially a complete decryption machine: feeding ciphertext at the input yields the corresponding plaintext.
 Images have two dimensions, intensity and position; “Complete decryption machine” means recovering both dimensions.
 In chain attacks, one first recovers positional permutations; given these, the diffusion can be further recovered by solving the resulting systems of equations.